logo

 • an at-bat is the number of times the bat physically made contact with the ball.4

-We know that using concrete game situations as examples to make these records understandable to a layperson confused between plate appearances and at-bats is markedly less effective.
-Instead, following the inequality above, we will try to understand the following records.
+We know that using concrete game situations as examples to make these records understood by a layperson who confuses plate appearances with at-bats is markedly less effective.
+Instead, we will try to understand the following records according to the inequality above.

 • (1) 4 plate appearances, 3 at-bats, 3 hits: given four chances, he seized the chance three times and contributed to the offense all three times, so it is a good record.